Sign2Voice/Sign2Voice_old/README.md

 2. Translation: Converting the recognized gestures into text.
 3. Audio Output: Transforming the text into spoken language.

+## Data
+We used the RWTH-PHOENIX-Weather 2014 T Dataset, which you can [download](https://www-i6.informatik.rwth-aachen.de/~koller/RWTH-PHOENIX-2014-T/) here.

 ## Alignments
 1. Focus on Minimal Viable Product (MVP): Start with a small vocabulary (e.g., numbers, basic words, or a simple sentence).